C-SANDEEP-99/hamara-idea/README.md

 # hamara-idea
 this is my learning process.
 <br>
-of real experience of sandeep
+of real experience of sandeep(its necessary)